Prepare for your trip to the landfill

 - Make sure your waste loads are covered and secured in your vehicle to prevent littering.

 - Keep your different types of materials separated as you load up your vehicle.
-This will make unloading materials at the various drop off points in the landfill more efficient.
+Once at the Throw 'N' Go you will be required to sort your waste into the different material bins.

-- Keep children and pets inside the vehicle at all times.
+- For your safety, wear closed-toed shoes and keep children and pets inside the vehicle at all times.

 Frequently asked questions